-Visitors can enjoy relaxing on the beach or a family outing or participating in a variety of water sports, like surfing, swimming, and boogie boarding, as well as boating from the marked public access points on A1A.
+Visitors can enjoy relaxing on the beach or participating in a variety of water sports like surfing, swimming, and boogie boarding, as well as boating from the marked public access points on A1A.

 Crescent Beach is a small community with little commercial development.
 There are plenty of beach house rentals, condos, and cottages available here.
 Wooden decks and flyovers provide a safe access to the beach across the protected sand dunes.

 Minimal vehicle beach access is offered at the Crescent Beach Ramp on Cubbedge Road.
 A nominal access fee for driving on the beach is charged daily from March 1 through August 31, and then only on Friday, Saturday, and Sunday through September.
 Visit here for more information.
 Rules for driving on the beach are clearly posted and are strictly enforced for the safety of beachgoers.